mgl23606/JodellePowerMining/README.md

 - Adds 3 distinct tools to the game.
 Hammer, Excavator and Plow.
 - Mining one block makes the other blocks around to be broken, a 3x3 hole.
 The size of the hole can be changed.
-- All mineble/diggable blocks can be configured in the config file.
+- All mineable/diggable blocks can be configured in the config file.
-- Costumisable recipes for the PowerTools.
+- Customisable recipes for the PowerTools.
 - Commands to check the version and give PowerTools
 - Permissions to use, give, craft and enchant PowerTools.
+- Support for WorldGuard terrain protection.

 ## Todo List
-- Test the recipes.
-Pretty sure that everything works as intended, but just in case.
-- Implement the durability per block thing.
-Instead of removing durability per each broken block, only removes durability for one broken block.
-- Test permissions.
+- Everything done?

 ## Change log
 ##### 14 june 2021
     - Permissions for the Plow are now working.
 All permissions should work properly now.
 ##### 8 june 2021
     - Worldguard support added.
-It is not required to have the plugintho.
+It is not required to have the plugin tho.
 It checks each block to see if they are build protected.
     - Added dependencies to the pom.xml
 ##### 6 june 2021